A.J. Foyt driving Dale Woods Mustang at the

 Brizendine out of his collection.

-informed us that Dale is still around in Texas and a tribute car is currently
+informed us that his brother Dale is still around in Texas and a tribute car is currently

 built by Johnny.
-Promised to appear with Johnny and Dale wood in April 2017 at
+Promised to appear with Johnny and Dale Wood in 2017 at a

 Johnny upated us also that the #4 car got lost as a wreck sometime at

 the Green Valley racetrack in late September 1966.
 If anybody has a photo of the incident, pls let us